benavern/z-mirror/README.md

 # install dependencies
 npm install # or yarn

+# create a config.json file in src
+cp src/config.example.json src/config.json
+# edit it the way you need

 # serve with hot reload at localhost:9080
 npm run dev # or yarn run dev

 # build electron application
 npm run build:raspi # or yarn run build:raspi
-# don't know why it does not work directly on the raspbery so I built the app on my personnal computer & `scp` the build on my raspberry pi
+# don't know why it does not work directly on the raspbery
+# so I built the app on my personnal computer
+# then `scp` the build on my raspberry pi

 # lint all JS/Vue component files in `src/`